Present Value of Annuity Calculator

 Higher interest rates equal lower present value, lower rates equal higher present value.
 This inverse relationship is critical.
 Example: $1,000 monthly for 20 years at 3% equals $180,000 PV.
 At 6% equals $139,000 PV.
 The difference is $41,000 or 23%.
 When rates are low annuity values are high making annuity more attractive.
 When rates are high lump sums may offer better value.

-What is ordinary annuity vs annuity due?
+ordinary annuity vs annuity due — what is it?

 Ordinary annuity payments occur at period end which is most common for loans and standard annuities.
 Annuity due payments occur at period beginning such as rent or lease payments.
 Annuity due typically has higher PV because first payment is received immediately and has more time to earn interest.
 The difference is about one period's worth of interest.